nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

    Expected: No buyer is added.
 Error message indicating an invalid phone number is shown as the status message.

    1. Test case: `add n/John Doe p/98765432 e/johnd@example.com b/`
    Expected: No buyer is added.
-Error message indicating that budget should not be blank is shown as the status message.
+Error message indicating an invalid budget (because budget is blank) is shown as the status message.

 1. Adding an existing buyer to the buyer list

     1. Prerequisites: Switch to buyer mode using the `switch b` command.
 Ensure that a buyer with the name `John Doe` is already present in the list.

     1. Test case: `add n/John Doe p/98765432 e/johndoe@example.com b/100000`
     Expected: No buyer is added.
 Error message indicating that the buyer already exists is shown as the status message.

 ### Adding a meet-up